Coronavirus scams targeting the public

 Scammers targeting the public will try to use fear and concern about the coronavirus pandemic to get victims to drop their guard.
 Scams that have already been observed include:

 - Posing as the World Health Organization or Center for Disease Control and asking recipients to download documents containing safety tips.
-The files have been found to contain malware designed to steal banking credentials or to keylog people’s passwords;
+The files have been found to contain malware designed to keylog and steal credentials.

-- Fraudulent offers for face masks, hand sanitizer, and other products whose supplies have been stretched thin during the coronavirus crisis;
+- Fraudulent offers for face masks, hand sanitizer, and other products whose supplies have been stretched thin.

 - Emails from tax authorities offering victims “tax refunds” to help them cope with the coronavirus pandemic.
 All they had to do was enter their name, address, phone number, mother’s maiden name and bank card number – a clear scam.